accidental/omniauth-vimeo/README.md

 # OmniAuth Vimeo

-Updated to work with current Vimeo API (v 3.2).
+Completely rewritten to work with current Vimeo API (v 3.2).

-This is an OmniAuth strategy for authenticating to Vimeo.
-To use it, you'll need to sign up for an OAuth Application ID and Secret on the [Vimeo Applications Page](https://developer.vimeo.com/apps).
+This is an OmniAuth strategy for authenticating to Vimeo using OAuth2 to work with Vimeo's current API.
+To use it, you'll need to sign up for an OAuth2 Application ID and Secret on the [Vimeo Applications Page](https://developer.vimeo.com/apps).
-You can read more about Vimdeo's oauth over at their [developer page](https://developer.vimeo.com/apis/advanced#oauth)
+You can read more about Vimdeo's OAuth2 at the [developer page](https://developer.vimeo.com/api/authentication)

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'omniauth-vimeo'
+    gem 'omniauth-vimeo', github: "accidental/omniauth-vimeo"

 And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install omniauth-vimeo
+    $ bundle install

 ## Usage

 If omniauth-vimeo is ready to go, you need to add the following lines to your `config/initializers/omniauth.rb`:

-    use OmniAuth::Builder do
+    Rails.application.config.middleware.use OmniAuth::Builder do
-        provider :vimeo, ENV['VIMEO_KEY'], ENV['VIMEO_SECRET']
+        provider :vimeo, VIMEO_KEY, VIMEO_SECRET
     end

-If you need write permission use the following lines:
+If you need other permissions use the following lines (omitting permissions you don't need):

-    use OmniAuth::Builder do
+    Rails.application.config.middleware.use OmniAuth::Builder do
-        provider :vimeo, ENV['VIMEO_KEY'], ENV['VIMEO_SECRET'], authorize_params: {permission: "write"}
+        provider :vimeo, VIMEO_KEY, VIMEO_SECRET, authorize_params: {scope: "public private purchased create edit delete interact upload"}
     end

-You need to replace the VIMEO_KEY and VIMEO_SECRET with your own credentials, you can get them at the Vimeo's developer page as mention above.
+You need to replace the VIMEO_KEY and VIMEO_SECRET with your own credentials, you can get them at the Vimeo's developer page as mentioned above.

 Open the following URL and connect your Vimeo account with your application: